-Additional information relating to the Company is available on SEDAR at www.sedar.com.
-Financial information is contained in the Company's financial statements and MD&A for the year ended December 31, 2022.
-In addition, a Shareholder may obtain copies of the Company's financial statements and MD&A, by contacting the Company by mail at Suite 1100, 355 Burrard Street, Vancouver, BCV6C 2G8, or e-mail at info@p2gold.com.
+Additional information relating to the Company is available on SEDAR+ at www.sedarplus.ca.
+Financial information is contained in the Company's financial statements and MD&A for the years ended December 31, 2023 and 2022.
+In addition, a Shareholder may obtain copies of the Company's financial statements and MD&A, by contacting the Company by e-mail at info@p2gold.com.

-DATED this 24th day of March, 2023.
+DATED this 21st day of March, 2024.